Taking care of tourists while COVID-19 cases increase in Iowa Great Lakes area

 The Okoboji or Iowa Great Lakes area is still a safe place for visitors, said Rebecca Peters, the director of Okoboji Tourism.

-“We’ve booked over 200 rooms from last week to this week,” said John Graval, the general manager of Minerva’s restaurant and the attached Arrowwood Resort and Convention Center.
+“We’ve booked over 200 rooms from last week to this week,” said John Graval, the general manager of Minerva’s restaurant and the attached Arrowwood Resort and Conference Center.

 At around 11:30 a.m.
 Friday, Ryan Worrell, the manager of Miles Inn, had to end a telephone interview because the business was getting to busy to keep talking.